History of slavery in Missouri

-The history of large-scale slavery in the region which later became the State of Missouri began in 1720, when a French merchant named Philippe François Renault brought about 500 slaves of African descent from Saint-Domingue up the Mississippi River to work in lead mines in what is now southeastern Missouri and southern Illinois.
-These people were the first enslaved Africans brought en masse to the middle Mississippi River Valley.
-Prior to Renault's enterprise, slavery in Missouri under French colonial rule had been practiced on a much smaller scale as compared to elsewhere in the French colonies.
+The history of slavery in Missouri began in 1720, predating statehood, with the large-scale slavery in the region, when French merchant Philippe François Renault brought about 500 slaves of African descent from Saint-Domingue up the Mississippi River to work in lead mines in what is now southeastern Missouri and southern Illinois.
+These were the first enslaved Africans brought in masses to the middle Mississippi River Valley.
+Prior to Renault's enterprise, slavery in Missouri under French colonial rule had a much smaller scale compared to elsewhere in the French colonies.
+Immediately prior to the American Civil War, there were about 100,000 enslaved people in Missouri, about half of whom lived in the 18 western counties near the Kansas border.

 Growth

 The institution of slavery only became especially prominent in the area following two major events: the invention of the cotton gin by Eli Whitney in 1793, and the Louisiana Purchase in 1803.
-These events led to the westward migration of slave-owning American settlers into the area of present-day Missouri and Arkansas, then known as Upper Louisiana.
-The majority of slave owners in Missouri had moved from worn-out agricultural lands in North Carolina, Tennessee, Kentucky, and Virginia.
+These events led to the westward migration of slave-owning American settlers into the area of present Missouri and Arkansas, then known as Upper Louisiana.
+Most slave owners in Missouri had moved from worn-out agricultural lands in North Carolina, Tennessee, Kentucky, and Virginia.
 Still, cotton cultivation, arguably the industry to which slave labor was the most important, was never as well-suited to Missouri's climate as to the rest of the southern United States, and was limited entirely to the most southern parts of the state near the border with present-day Arkansas.
 Slavery in other areas of Missouri was concentrated in other agricultural industries, such as those for tobacco, hemp, grain, and livestock.
 Such plantations were concentrated along the Missouri River, particularly in the western half of the state.
-A number of slaves were also hired out as stevedores, cabin boys, or deckhands on the ferries of the Mississippi River.
+Many slaves were also hired out as stevedores, cabin boys, or deckhands on the ferries of the Mississippi River.